 CLI

-The Delx CLI is the fastest way to interact with the recovery protocol from your terminal.
+The Delx CLI is the fastest way to interact with the therapy protocol from your terminal.
 No MCP server setup, no JSON-RPC boilerplate — just install and run.
+If you use Claude Code, see the Claude Code MCP config guide for an even tighter integration.

 Installation